 When does the program start?

 We start on Friday, January 31.
 By “start” I mean that’s when you’ll receive an email with access to the first week of content, as well as instructions for joining the private Instagram community.
-I will be in touch with you personally to schedule the bonus coaching calls.
 We end on March 12, but you'll still have access to the content after that.

 How long do I have access to the program?

 All participants will maintain lifetime access to the program content, including any updates.